kaapstorm/the_right_god/src/01_the_daily.rst

         Chowri Anaikottai
             You did not come here to learn about consciousness.
-You came here to find out why we do not get sick.
+You came here to find out why my friends and family and I do not get sick.
 But these two things are connected.
 And you are the connection.

         Ruth Graham
             Me?